zakenobi/eurosat_terrain_class/README.md

 ![Optimized CNN](./images/optimized_accuracy.png)

-The improvement in the accuracy is not very big, but we can see that the model is not overfitting as much as the previous one.
+The improvement in accuracy is not very big, but we can see that the model is not overfitting as much as the previous one.
 Now let's see the confusion matrix:

 ![Optimized CNN confusion matrix](./images/optimized_confusion_matrix.png)

 We can see that the model is doing a better job at classifying the PermanentCrop, River and Highway classes.
 This is probably because the data augmentation is helping the model generalize better.
-The only class that is still difficult to classify is the Highway class that is being confused with the River.
-This is not very surprising as these can aslo been mistaken by a human with this low resolution images and very similar colors.
+The only class that is still difficult to classify is the Highway class which is being confused with the River.
+This is not very surprising as these can also be mistaken by a human with these low-resolution images and very similar colors.

 ### Transfer learning

-In this model we are using a pre-trained model.
+In this model, we are using a pre-trained model.
 We are using the resnet50 model that has been trained on the ImageNet dataset.
 The benefit of using a pre-trained model is that it has already learned a lot of features from the ImageNet dataset.
-This means that we can use this model as a starting point and fine tune it to our dataset.
+This means that we can use this model as a starting point and fine-tune it to our dataset.
 This is much faster than training a model from scratch and it also gives better results.
-In our case we are using the resnet50 model as a feature extractor.
+In our case, we are using the resnet50 model as a feature extractor.
 This means that we are not going to train the model, but we are going to use the features extracted by the model.
 We are going to add a new output layer with 10 neurons and train it with our dataset.

 ```Python
 from tensorflow.keras.applications import ResNet50